daehyeok/minikube/site/content/en/docs/contrib/json_output.en.md

 **Note: It's important that the order of steps matches the expected order they will be called in.
 So, if you add a step that is supposed to be called after "Preparing Kubernetes", the new step should be place after "Preparing Kubernetes".

-Finally, set your new step in the cod by placing this line before you call `out.T`:
+Finally, set your new step in the cod by placing this line before you call `out.Step`:

 ```
 register.Reg.SetStep(register.MyNewStep)